QUICK ANSWER

 Basis, capital gains, depreciation, and 1031 exchanges all show up on the Florida real estate exam.

-Pass Florida is an educational exam-prep tool for Florida sales associate candidates: 1,002 Florida-specific questions, a 19-topic diagnostic, six modes, Math Coach across the 10 Florida math archetypes, Trap Library, Confidence Calibration, offline access, optional sync, lifetime updates, and one $39.99 purchase.
+Pass Florida is an educational exam-prep tool for Florida sales associate candidates: 1,002 Florida-specific questions, a 19-topic diagnostic, six modes, Math Coach across the 14 Florida math calculation types, Trap Library, Confidence Calibration, offline access, optional sync, lifetime updates, and a one-time $39.99 paid upgrade after the free download.
 No subscription.
 No copied exam questions.
 It prepares you for the exam; it is not a tax tool and does not give tax advice.

 Frequently Asked Questions